 This program within the Department of Sustainable Technology and the Built Environment serves as an active community for many returned Peace Corps volunteers (RPCVs) on campus and within the broader community, valuing their unique attributes and commitment to service.

 This program is designed for folks who want to work in education in underserved communities.
 This 2-year program provides you the opportunity to teach in a topic area and educational level.

 This AmeriCorps based program helps under-resourced school districts meet students emotional and educational needs through city year members completing a year of service in urban communities.

 The Fulbright U.S. Student Program offers research, study and teaching opportunities in over 140 countries to recent graduates and graduate students.

 While these are the major programs, there are hundreds of other programs available to you.
-To learn about these opportunities, schedule an appointment with your career counselor using Handshake.
+To learn about these opportunities, schedule an appointment with your career coach using Handshake.

 Are you a returning Peace Corps volunteer or served in a service year program?
 We would love to hear your story.
-Please contact Erika Cary at email@example.com for more ways to stay connected.
+Please contact Laura Pell at firstname.lastname@example.org for more ways to stay connected.